 Another awesome driver that can be found at incredible prices is the Callaway X Hot.
 I’ve hit some absolute bombs with this driver and surprisingly really liked the look at address, even though I can see some people thinking otherwise.
 The overall feel/weight of the club was solid; I felt like I had pretty good control of the club face throughout the swing.

-Price-wise, this club can be found on ebay for a solid price, around $100 including shipping.
+Price-wise, this club can be found on ebay for a solid price in 2020, around $100 including shipping.
 Another option would be to pay a little extra and get the X Hot 2, another very solid driver that might yield you a couple extra yards.

 Yet another club that you can get for around $100 brand new is the TaylorMade R1, which in my opinion is the most pleasing-to-the-eye driver ever released.
 This driver was extremely popular on tour when it first hit the golf scene, and that fact alone is enough for me to trust it’s reliability (Sidenote: Yes, those guys are all obviously sponsored and strongly pushed to game the new releases, but not a single one of them would put a driver in the bag that they were not 100% sure about).